larsenjohn/herebyaccident/_posts/2016-04-05-basic-linux-commands.md

 ***

-* The deadly commands are only posted for my personal warnings and I'm not responsible for any blowings up of people's systems.
-This information is pretty easy to dig up, so I'm not the one who released them into the wild.
+<p>* The deadly commands are only posted for my personal warnings and I'm not responsible for any blowings up of people's systems.
+This information is pretty easy to dig up, so I'm not the one who released them into the wild.</p>